AtharvaWaykar/VectorStore/INSTRUCTIONS.md

 cd ios && pod install && cd ..
 ```

+If native iOS config changes (for example microphone or speech-recognition permissions), rebuild the native app with `npx expo run:ios` so the checked-in `ios/` project picks up the change.

 ### Web

 No setup required.
 The web app is served as static files.